Altin Lala: Borussia Fulda

 After the first team of Borussia Fulda earned promotion to the third-tier Oberliga Hessen, Lala was mostly an unused substitute during the second half of the 1993–94 season, making two appearances.
 In the following season, the Oberliga Hessen became part of the fourth tier of German football, and Lala featured in eight matches as the club finished eighth in the league.

-Following the club’s unsuccessful attempt to qualify for the Regionalliga, new head coach Martin Hohmann rebuilt the squad largely around local talents and young players, including Lala, then a 19-year-old.
+Following the club's unsuccessful attempt to qualify for the Regionalliga, new head coach Martin Hohmann rebuilt the squad largely around local talents and young players, including Lala, then 19 years old.
 He quickly became one of the key figures of the team and, according to Fuldaer Zeitung, made “a huge career leap within a few months.”
 Lala established himself as a regular starter during the 1995–96 campaign, making 24 appearances and scoring his first goal for the club that season.
 Borussia Fulda finished first in the table, earning promotion to the Regionalliga Süd for the following season.

 Lala debuted in the 1996–97 Regionalliga season, when Borussia Fulda was regarded as one of the stronger sides in the league, featuring Lala and top scorer Olivier Djappa among its key players.
-He made 23 league appearances, including 14 starts and nine as a substitute, scoring two goals in back-to-back home victories in mid-March 1997 — a 4–1 win against VfR Mannheim and a 3–1 success over KSV Hessen Kassel — helping Fulda to a fourth-place finish in the league.
+He made 23 league appearances, including 14 starts and nine as a substitute, scoring two goals in consecutive home victories in mid-March 1997 — a 4–1 win against VfR Mannheim and a 3–1 win over KSV Hessen Kassel — contributing to Fulda's fourth-place finish.

 In the following 1997–98 Regionalliga season, Lala became an undisputed starter, appearing in 33 league matches.
 The few games he missed were due to suspensions, as he collected seven yellow cards and one red card during the campaign.
-He also scored four goals, three of which proved decisive in Fulda's victories.
+He also scored four goals, three of which were decisive in Fulda's victories.

-That season marked one of the most successful periods in the club’s recent history.
+That season marked one of the club's most successful periods in the 1990s.
 Under coach Martin Hohmann, Borussia Fulda was briefly in contention for promotion to the 2.
-Bundesliga, attracting large crowds of up to 18,000 spectators at the Johannisau Stadium.
-Local reports later described this period as a “golden era” for the club, with players such as Lala and Djappa gaining recognition and later making the step up to higher divisions.
+Bundesliga, attracting crowds of up to 18,000 spectators at the Johannisau Stadium.
+Local reports later described this period as a “golden era” for the club, with players such as Lala and Djappa gaining recognition and subsequently progressing to higher divisions.